Better analytic tools empower better healthcare decisions

 BHI’s EoC Grouper provides the analytic foundation for numerous Blue Cross Blue Shield Association National Programs and can be used to support network assessment, provider scorecards, and value-based contracting arrangements such as bundled payment initiatives.

 BHI’s CarePulse quality rules engine assesses members’ medical care by applying nationally established and customized clinical rules measures, including preventive, episode-specific, and low-value care measures, amongst others.

-CarePulse helps Plans show progress towards achieving industry-recognized standards such as those provided by NCQA, AHRQ, PQA, CMS’s STARS rating program, and other nationally recognized measure stewards.
+CarePulse measures are sourced from industry-recognized measure stewards such as AHRQ, PQA, CMS’s STARS rating program, and many others.
 CarePulse can reproduce any custom measures your organization has developed, such as specialized maternity or chronic care measures, to help improve quality and lower costs.

 Organizations benefit from CarePulse’s fully transparent view of quality-related measurements, which reveal the rationale behind compliance decisions.
 This helps Plans and employers:

 - Find current and potential future gaps in care, and identify areas of greatest improvement potential

 - Assess how partners are faring under risk-based arrangements.